unnuslatif/magicmirror-home-dashcalendar/README.md

 # 🌙 MagicMirror Home DashCalendar
-*A warm, home-friendly MagicMirror² dashboard with guided setup, theming, and automation.*
+*A warm, home-friendly MagicMirror² - intended to be a home calendar like many we see on the market*

 ![banner](placeholder)
 *(need to put a screenshot here)*